Fiberglass: Batts vs. Blown-In Insulation

 Fiberglass Batts Longevity

 You will often see fiberglass batts advertised as having a lifespan of a century.
 This lifespan may be possible for batting if undisturbed and facing no outside variables.
-In real-world applications, however, fiberglass batts should be checked every fifteen to twenty years for damages.
+In real-world applications, however, fiberglass batt performance may deteriorate within fifteen to twenty years.

 Fiberglass batts can sag over time, creating gaps that compromise performance.
 Other problems, such as dust or mold growth, can occur if the installation area experiences a lot of moisture or air infiltration.